• Skip to main content

 Tips

-• Typically large leafy green varieties such as Kale holds its shape after cooking, unless it is slow cooked for long time.
+• Typically, large leafy green varieties such as Kale hold their shape after cooking unless they are slow-cooked for a long time.
 These potatoes have some chewiness and crunch to them.
-If you want kale to be softer, steam it before adding to the pot (see recipe instructions).
+If you want the kale to be softer, steam it before adding it to the pot (see recipe instructions).

 • Not a fan of kale?
 I get it, use young green cabbage sliced thinly or cubed.
 Or even spinach however it is not so sturdy and crunchy as kale.

-• Potatoes: whereas starchy potatoes are best suitable choice here, any other potato will work too.
-With a good amount of butter and milk, you can make a delicious mash even with waxy potatoes.
+• Potatoes: whereas starchy potatoes are the best suitable choice here, any other potato will work, too.
+You can make a delicious mash even with waxy potatoes with a good amount of butter and milk.

 • Cut the potatoes in similar chunks so that they cook evenly.